betheden/hebrew-grammar/content/adjective.rst

 .. _adjective-predicative:

-Predicative adjectives are adjectives that describe nouns using a :ref:`verb-linking` verb.
+Predicative adjectives are adjectives that describe nouns using a :ref:`linking verb<verb-linking>`.
 Often the linking verb is not present in the Hebrew text and must be supplied when translating into English.
-Like attributive adjectives, a predicative adjective usually has the same form as the noun it describes in both gender (masculine/feminine) and number (singular/plural).
+Like attributive adjectives, a predicative adjective usually has the same form as the noun it describes in both gender and number.
 Unlike attributive adjectives, however, a predicative adjective can be indefinite even if it describes a definite noun.

 .. note:: Sometimes, predicative adjectives and attributive adjectives look